MarksonChen/MinimalistTimer/README.md

 # MinimalistTimer

-This is a minimalist stopwatch that floats on your screen, and can be started/paused/resetted just with a click!
+This is a minimalist timer application that floats on your screen.
+Start/pause/reset the timer just with a click!

-Download [MinimalistTimer.jar](https://github.com/MarksonChen/MinimalistTimer/raw/master/MinimalistTimer.jar) and try it out!
+## Download [MinimalistTimer.jar](https://github.com/MarksonChen/MinimalistTimer/raw/master/MinimalistTimer.jar) and try it out!

 **_Left Click_** - Start / Pause the stopwatch